RFNshare/Testing-With-Python/README.md

 ## Tech and Team

 "Worky" things.
-Mostly (or entirely) technical related to API Automation with python learnings.
+Mostly (or entirely) technical related to Web Automation with python selenium learnings.

 ### Python Basic